-Technical theater degree-holders serve in a variety of roles in theatrical productions, including stage manager, set designer and production manager.
-An associate's degree in technical theater will prepare you for entry-level positions in the theatrical arts industry.
-Bachelor's and master's degrees in theater arts and technical theater production can equip you with skills necessary for advanced positions in theater management and stage production.
-Coursework will highlight such topics as lighting for the stage, technical direction, rigging equipment and stage management.
+An associate's degree in technical theater is generally a good preparation for entry-level positions in the theatrical arts industry.
+While bachelor's and master's degrees in theater arts and technical theater production can equip students with skills necessary for advanced roles in theater management and stage production.

 Associate's Degree in Technical Theater